compada/compada.github.io/terms.md

 14. NOTICES

     You agree that Compada may communicate any notices to You under these Terms of Use, through electronic mail, regular mail or posting the notices on the Site.
-All notices to Compada will be provided by first sending an email to info@compada.io.
-Attn: Customer Care.
+All notices to Compada will be provided by first sending an email to [support@compada.io](mailto:support@compada.io?subject=Attn: Customer Care), Attn: Customer Care.
 Such notices will be deemed delivered upon the earliest of the verification of receipt, normally (2) business days after being sent.

     In accordance with the Digital Millennium Copyright Act of 1998, Title 17 of the United States Code, Section 512 ("DMCA"), Compada will respond promptly to claims of copyright or trademark infringement that are reported to the agent that we have designated to receive notifications of claims infringement (its "Designated Agent").
 Our Designated Agent is: